 If visiting on a Sunday – a traditional Sunday brunch dish of Birria, a slow-cooked spicy stew of goat or beef, is served in El Gallo from 9 am – 3 pm.
 This is worth the trip in itself!

-A modern take on Mexican cuisine can be found at Limbo, a trendy little restaurant by the beach which serves delicious and elegantly presented Mexican dishes and makes a perfect lunch stop.
+A modern take on Mexican cuisine can be found at Limbo, a trendy little restaurant by the beach that serves delicious and elegantly presented Mexican dishes and makes a perfect lunch stop.

 And, of course, you can’t miss San Pancho’s very own tap room at the Cerveceria Artesenal – the friendly staff will make you feel at home and take you through their selection of world-class craft beer.
 They also do an incredible burger and fries if you’re craving a taste of home.